-Jewish Holiday Foods: Dairy foods are traditional on Shavuot, so lots of blintzes, cheese, and ice cream.
-(On “dairy holidays” kosher homes do not eat meat.)
+Jewish Holiday Foods: It’s traditional to eat dairy foods Shavuot, so lots of blintzes, cheese and ice cream.
+(On “dairy holidays” people who keep kosher do not eat meat.)

-Activities: The Book of Ruth (a story about interfaith marriage and family!) is read in synagogues and some people participate in an all-night Torah study sessions, called Tikkun Leil Shavuot, on erev (the eve of) Shavuot.
+Activities: The Book of Ruth (a story about interfaith marriage and family!) is read in synagogues and some people participate in an all-night Torah study session, called Tikkun Leil Shavuot.

 Symbols of holiday: Fruit, sheaves of wheat, tablets (representing the giving of Torah)